adefowoke/suicides/README.md

                       this would be a waste of time and a high risk of making a mistake is there.
                       Select the whole sheet, you can select A1, hold down 'shift + Ctrl', press the 'end' key, and press the 'pgDn' key.
 Select Sort&Filter, this adds a filter icon to the first roll.
-                      Click on the filter icon on 1990, and select Number Filters, Custom Filter, this brings out the Custom Autofilter pop-up, select the drop-down and choose 'ends with', enter 'k' in the adjacent box, and press ok. this shows only 204 of the 343 cells.
+                      Click on the filter icon on 1990, and select Number Filters, Custom Filter, this brings out the Custom Autofilter pop-up, select the drop- down and choose 'ends with', enter 'k' in the adjacent box, and press ok. this shows only 204 of the 343 cells.
 This is because I filtered using the 1990 column, meaning there are still cells with the 'k' value not displayed.
 I was unable to get a method that could do it at once across all the years.
                       This is the formula to remove the 'k' and multiply the cell with 'k' by 1000:=IF(RIGHT(B63,1)="k", "LEFT(B63, FIND("k", B63)-1)*1000, B63)"
                   </li>
                   <li>Remove duplicates</li>